-- Orientation An orientation session prior to the start of each class date.
-Students discuss program expectations, occupational outlook, career goals and aspirations. - Library All students and staff have access have access to Library Information Resources Network (LIRN), ask Student Affairs for the access code. - Advising/Tutoring Assistance Faculty and staff are committed to assisting students with academic advising and tutoring, when needed.
-Students are strongly encouraged to meet with their instructors to discuss any academic concerns.
-Students can be referred to the SOAR Student Assistance Program, when appropriate. - 4.
+- 1. Orientation An orientation session prior to the start of each class date.
+Students discuss program expectations, occupational outlook, career goals and aspirations. - Advising/Tutoring Assistance Faculty and staff are committed to assisting students with academic advising and tutoring, when needed.
+Students are strongly encouraged to meet with their instructors to discuss any academic concerns. - 3.
+Counseling Students can be referred to the Student Assistance Program, when appropriate. - 4.
 Grievance Assistance Student Affairs is always available for any issue, complaint, grievance, concern, suggestion or idea.
-The student can speak to a Student Affairs representative at any point of the grievance process. - 5.
-Reasonable Accommodation Documents needed for the reasonable accommodation process are available through student affairs. - 6.
+The student can speak to a Student Affairs representative at any point of the grievance process.

+- 5. Reasonable Accommodation Documents needed for the reasonable accommodation process are available through student affairs. - 6.
 Commencement Ceremony Organizes the ceremony for the graduate - 7.
 Health Services The Institute offers no on-campus health services.
 However, referrals are available for nearby hospitals and clinics. - 8.
 Seminars Given by Angeles Institute Periodic seminars/classes are given for graduates (e.g., NCLEX LIVE & IV/BW), sign up with Student Affairs. - Seminars Available Through Outside Groups Periodic seminars/classes can be offered to graduates throughout the year (e.g., trach/vent class), sign up with Student Affairs. - 10.Surveys Student Evaluations & Surveys are obtained, recorded and compiled by Students Affairs. - 11.Badges and Diplomas Services Initial and replacement badges as well as diplomas are acquired through Student Affairs. - 12.
-Federal Work Study (FWS On Campus) Student Affairs manages the FWS on-campus program with the Financial Aid Department. - 13.
+Federal Work Study (FWS On Campus) Student Affairs manages the FWS on-campus program with the Financial Aid Department (if available). - 13.
 Housing The Institute does not provide housing facilities.
-Housing options are available within a reasonable distance from the Institute. - 14.International Students Student Affairs with the Recruitment Department (Admissions) facilitates the needs of the International Student (e.g., orientation, acclimation, advocacy, support, etc.)

-15. Provides information - on immunization locations, testing locations, tutoring and study resources, and other student resource materials.
+Housing options are available within a reasonable distance from the Institute. - 14.
+International Students Student Affairs with the Recruitment Department (Admissions) facilitates the needs of the International Student (e.g., orientation, acclimation, advocacy, support, etc.) - 15.
+Provides information on immunization locations, testing locations, tutoring and study resources, and other student resource materials.